 Undoubtedly, the sustained competitive advantage of Google is remarkable and a feat worthy of emulation by its competitors.

 Google operates in a very competitive environment.
-With its plethora of products and services, Google faces competition from organizations of different industries.
+As the most visited website in the world, with its complex chain of products and services, Google faces competition from organizations from different industries.
 Google’s sustained competitive advantage is evident in a few ways, particularly in its superior infrastructure.
-Despite Google’s secrecy, Royal Pingdom reports that Google owns 36 data centers worldwide in 2008 with expansion plans to different geographical sites such as Taiwan, Malaysia and within the United States.
-An estimated 900,000 servers run in the data centers, with the figure envisioned to be 10 million in the future.
+Despite Google’s secrecy, Royal Pingdom reports that Google owns 36 data centers worldwide in 2008 with expansion plans to different geographical sites such as Taiwan, Malaysia, and the United States.
+An estimated 900,000 servers run in the data centers, with the figure envisioned to be a staggering figure of 10 million in the future!